carlbeattie2000/fake-user-info/README.md

 There are currently 6 commands:
-	address - adds a random address the the user object, take's no arguments privateInfo=[num] - adds random private user infomation(deviceConnectionDates, ect) and takes one argument, which is the amount of data, you would like to add to each array inside privateInformation bankAccount - adds a bankAccount along with a bankCard to the user object, take's no arguments. addTransaction=[num] - add a given amount of random transactions to the user object. addFlag=[num] - add a given amount of random accountFlags to the user object.
+	address - adds a random address the the user object, take's no arguments privateInfo=[num] - adds random private user information(deviceConnectionDates, ect) and takes one argument, which is the amount of data, you would like to add to each array inside privateInformation bankAccount - adds a bankAccount along with a bankCard to the user object, take's no arguments. addTransaction=[num] - add a given amount of random transactions to the user object. addFlag=[num] - add a given amount of random accountFlags to the user object.